jaanga/terrain/readme.md

 ## Technics

 The thought processes and the command line arguments that make this project viable.
+In other words, everything you need to recreate this project for yourself.
 [Jaanga Terrain Technics]( http://jaanga.github.io/terrain/readme-reader.html#technics.md  )

 ## Further Considerations

 Aspects and thoughts not covered elsewhere.
+This includes discussion on issues/bugs/road map on the current work.
 [Jaanga Terrain Further Considerations]( http://jaanga.github.io/terrain/readme-reader.html#further-considerations.md )

 ## Thanks